Qatar throws Egypt $2.5 billion lifeline to prop up pound

-CAIRO Qatar threw Egypt an economic lifeline on Tuesday, announcing it had lent the country another $2 billion (1 billion pounds) and given it an extra $500 million outright to help control a currency crisis.
+CAIRO Qatar tossed Egypt an economic lifeline on Tuesday, announcing it had lent Egypt another $2 billion (1.2 billion pounds) and given it an extra $500 million outright to help control a currency crisis.

 Political strife has set off a rush to convert Egyptian pounds to dollars over the past several weeks, sending the currency to a record low against the U.S. dollar and draining foreign reserves to a critical level.